Megaemce/mobbler/README.md

 # Technology & limitation
-Made in vanilla JavaScript as an learning exercise.
-Due to its nature and complexity solution doesn't work properly on mobile device. <br>
+Made in vanilla JavaScript as an learning exercise. <Br>
+Due to the mouse-related handlers solution doesn't work properly on mobile device. <br>
 It was developed for Chrome browser however seems to be working fine on Firefox and Egde too.

 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)